Skip to main content

 Emergency Medical Services

-Emergency Medical Services (EMS) in North Dakota face significant challenges.
+Rural Emergency Medical Services (EMS) agencies in North Dakota face significant challenges.
 Over 90 percent of EMS staff are volunteer, with continually dwindling numbers.
 Many ambulance services and quick response units do not have reliable and sustainable funding sources.
-To support North Dakota EMS, the Center for Rural Health:
+To support North Dakota rural EMS agencies, the North Dakota Flex Program at the Center for Rural Health:

 • Partners with the North Dakota EMS Association to provide quality improvement initiatives for EMS units.

-• Works with North Dakota Department of Health & Human Services, Division of EMS and Trauma and other stakeholders to determine how a community paramedicine model might work in North Dakota.
+• Works with North Dakota Health & Human Services, Division of EMS and Trauma and other stakeholders.

 Key Contact